Yes. USG Security guards remain present, providing security services and patrolling the buildings and grounds, 24 hours a day, seven days a week.

 Yes, USG is receiving and sorting mail and other deliveries once a week.
 Mail-sorting is being done on Wednesdays.
 Recommended days for staff or faculty to come in to check your mailbox are Thursdays or Fridays.
 You may call ahead to the Security Desk at 301-738-6065.

-The Priddy Library’s Chat service will be monitored by librarians Monday through Friday, from 9 a.m.-5 p.m.
-Student library assistants will be monitoring chat Monday through Friday from 7- 9 a.m. and from 5-10 p.m.
+The Priddy Library’s Ask Us Chat service will be monitored by librarians Monday-Friday, 9 a.m.-5 p.m.
+Student library assistants will be monitoring chat Monday-Friday, 7- 9 a.m. and 5-10 p.m.
 Questions received outside of those hours will be answered the next business day.
 Librarians will also be available to answer questions via email and/or via online meeting tools such as Google Hangouts or WebEx.

 Please keep all items (books, equipment, DVDs) at home.
 Do not return items in the book drop.
 If something is due, request a renewal in My Account.
 Any overdue, recall, or replacement fees accrued during the period the physical library is closed will be waived upon the item’s return.
 If you receive any emails related to fines, fees or billing for items you have on loan, please email email@example.com.

 For faculty: If your students need access to print course reserves, contact your liaison librarian.
 She will advise whether we can provide access to the item, and if not, suggest alternatives.
 We also recommend considering alternative readings/resources during this time that students can access online, such as articles or eBooks available through your home institution’s library or open educational resources (OER).
 Several publishers have also made electronic versions of their textbooks available for free for the rest of the semester.
 Check out this COVID-19 Subject Guide for more information.